Brusnichnoye

-When village was known as Juustila, it was one of the largest villages in the rural municipality in terms of population; in 1937 it had 922 inhabitants.
+When the village was known as Juustila, it was one of the largest villages in the rural municipality in terms of population; in 1937 it had 922 inhabitants.
 Juustila had a hotel, a health spa and several shops.
 A youth club also operated in Juustila.
 In 1937, the village of Juustila had 476 ha of fields, 44 ha of meadows, and 1.545 ha of forest.
 Juustila Folk School, founded in 1891, had four teachers and 126 students in 1939.
 An additional building was built for the school in 1927.

 The family of Bishop Paulus Juusten, who lived in the 16th century, owned the Juustila farm and took its name from it.